Free guided walking tours

 Oliver Hill Train Ride

 Enjoy a train ride from the Settlement Railway Station to Oliver Hill on the Island’s 64-seat Captain Hussey train, where you can admire the beauty of the Island’s south-side.
-Tickets available at the Visitor Centre.
+Tickets available online or at the Visitor Centre.
+Make sure you book in advance to secure your spot!

 Oliver Hill Gun and Tunnels Tour